facebook/react/docs/docs/refs-and-the-dom.md

 In the above example, `this.inputElement` in `Grandparent` will be set to the DOM node corresponding to the `<input>` element in the `Child`.

-Still, we advise against exposing DOM nodes whenever possible.

-### Don't Overuse Refs

-Your first inclination may be to use refs to "make things happen" in your app.
-If this is the case, take a moment and think more critically about where state should be owned in the component hierarchy.
-Often, it becomes clear that the proper place to "own" that state is at a higher level in the hierarchy.
-See the [Lifting State Up](/react/docs/lifting-state-up.html) guide for examples of this.
+All things considered, we advise against exposing DOM nodes whenever possible, but this can be a useful escape hatch.
+Also keep in mind that following this approach requires that you to add a prop to the child component.
+If you have absolutely no control over the child component, your last option is to use [`findDOMNode()`](/react/docs/react-dom.html#finddomnode), but it is discouraged.

 ### Legacy API: String Refs